ThiBsc/UnitsTool/README.md

     <img alt="temperature" src="screenshot/temperature.png" style="width: 30%; height: 30%;"/>
 </div>

+## Privacy
+This application does not store or use any data from the user

 ## How to use

 * Select the category you want by touching it